cue-labs/cue-by-example/000_template/README.md

 # Template

-Please use this file as a template and guide for new Cue By Example documents.
+Please use this file as a template and guide for new cue-by-example documents.

 ## Conventions